draios/kubernetes-sysdig-metrics-apiserver/CONTRIBUTING.md

 If there are unrelated test failures the change can be merged so long as a reference to an issue that tracks the test failures is provided.

-Once a change lands in master it will be built and available at this tag:
-`sevein/k8s-sysdig-adapter:master`.
 You can read more about the available images in the [tagging][5] document.

 ### Build an image